 - Most recipes calling for butter call for room temperature/softened butter.
 Room temperature butter is actually cool to touch, not warm.
 When you press it, your finger will make an indent.
 Your finger won’t sink down into the butter, nor will your finger slide all around.
 To get that perfect consistency and temperature, leave butter out on the counter for around 1 hour prior to beginning your recipe.
 I prefer to use room temperature butter in favorites like peanut butter cookies and snickerdoodles.

 - Chilled butter is butter that has been well chilled in the refrigerator or freezer so that it does not melt during mixing.
 This helps create flaky pockets in recipes like pie crust, scones, and biscuits.

 - Unless otherwise noted, melted butter should be liquified and lukewarm.
 If melted butter is too hot, it can cook the eggs in your batter.
 I prefer to use melted butter in homemade brownies and my chewy chocolate chip cookies.

 2. Room Temperature is KEY

 Speaking of temperature, if a recipe calls for room temperature eggs or any dairy ingredients such as milk or yogurt, make sure you follow suit.
 Recipes don’t just do that for fun—room temperature ingredients emulsify much easier into batter, which creates a uniform texture throughout your baked good.
 Think of cold, hard butter.
 It’s impossible to cream cold butter into a soft consistency necessary for some recipes.
 Same goes for eggs—they add much more volume to the batter when they’re at room temperature.

-- Further Reading: Why Room Temperature Makes a Difference
+- Further Reading: Why Room Temperature Ingredients Make a Difference

 3. Read the Recipe Before Beginning

 I feel silly typing this, but I can’t tell you how many times I’ve had a complete recipe disaster because I didn’t realize a certain step was coming up.
 Reading ahead will help you know the how, why, where, and when of what you are about to do.
 It will take you 1-5 minutes and could save you from wasting your ingredients (and money!) on a failed recipe.

 4. Always Have Ingredients Prepped